GoPlausible/.github/profile/README.md

 [GoPlausible](https://goplausible.com) has developed and contributed cutting edge AI technologies and protocols integrations , extensions and implementations for Algorand ecosystem including GPT, MCP, A2A, AP2, X402, UCP and more.

+Send your questions, issues and comments to [GoPlausible Open Box](https://forms.gle/tByShNbBSKbEaQv37)

 ![goplausible vision](https://github.com/user-attachments/assets/b89f461a-2d25-4929-907f-21306c191355)

 ## MCP Protocol guide and links for Algorand (AVM)